gboenn/suttas_text_and_audio/README.md

 - Use the text input at the top to load a sutta.

 Use the following format for looking up a sutta:
-'mn' or 'dn' followed by the index number of the sutta.
+'mn', 'dn', an, sn, followed by the index number of the sutta.
 For example, 'mn1' loads the first sutta of the middle-length discourses, 'dn1' loads the first sutta of the long discourses.

 Plans: